Piperi (tribe): Late Middle Ages and early modern period

-Piperi was first mentioned in Venetian documents at the beginning of the 15th century.
-Mariano Bolizza recorded a in 1614 that the Piperi had a total of 270 houses, of Serbian Orthodox faith.
+In 1614, Mariano Bolizza recorded that the Piperi had a total of 270 houses, of Serbian Orthodox faith.
 In 1613, the Ottomans launched a campaign against the rebel tribes of Montenegro.
-In response, Piperi along with the tribes of Kuči, Bjelopavlići, Vasojevići, Kastrat, Kelmend, Shkrel and Hot formed a political and military union known as “The Union of the Mountains” or “The Albanian Mountains” .In their shared assemblies, the leaders swore an oath of besa to resist with all their might any upcoming Ottoman expeditions, thereby protecting their self-government and disallowing the establishment of the authority of the Ottoman Spahis in the northern highlands.
+In response, Piperi along with the tribes of Kuči, Bjelopavlići, Vasojevići, Kastrat, Kelmend, Shkrel and Hot formed a political and military union known as “The Union of the Mountains” or “The Albanian Mountains”.
+In their shared assemblies, the leaders swore an oath of besa to resist with all their might any upcoming Ottoman expeditions, thereby protecting their self-government and disallowing the establishment of the authority of the Ottoman Spahis in the northern highlands.
 Their uprising had a liberating character.
 The 700 men in arms were commanded by Radoslav Božidarov.
 Giovanni Bembo, the Doge of Venice (1615–1618), had defeated the Serb pirates (Uskoks), whom the Austrians had employed against the Republic of Venice; they were forced to take refuge at Nikšić and Piperi, and established themselves in the villages and tribes, under the later leadership of the Petrović-Njegoš family that held the office of Serbian Orthodox Metropolitan of Cetinje (later Vladika, Prince-Bishop) after 1694.
-They fought Osman Pasha in 1732, and Mahmut Pasha in 1788.
-In 1796 they fought Mahmut Pasha again, in the Battle of Martinići (in modern Danilovgrad).
-They fought Tahir Pasha around 1810.
+They fought Osman Pasha in 1732 and Mahmut Pasha in 1788.

+The Piperi are recorded in an Ottoman historical report of Mustafa Naima as among the Albanian communities which rose in rebellion against the Ottoman authorities between 1637-8.
+According to the report, while the Piperi and Bjelopavlići had first submitted and provided sustenance to the Ottoman forces under Vučo Mehmed Pasha on his campaign against the Kelmendi, the former later rose again in rebellion following the Ottoman retreat from Kelmend.
+In response to this, Vučo Mehmed Pasha led a raid into Piperi in which the women and children were taken as prisoners of war, the head of the tribe was beheaded, and another from the leadership of the tribe named Hotash (or Hutash) was taken as a prisoner to be executed for his crimes against the empire.
+The report describes the population of the nahiyah of Piperi as Albanian.